 Melissa oversees Blue Planet’s strategic planning, policy, and organizational development.
 She received a law degree and a certificate in Environmental Law from the William S. Richardson School of Law and a B.S. in Environmental Science from the University of Denver.
 Melissa was born in Colorado, spent her teenage years in Peru, and has lived in Hawaii since 2005.
 In 2016, Melissa was selected as one of the Pacific Business News “40 Under 40” young professional leaders.
-She serves as a Women in Renewable Energy (WiRE) board member and an editor for the Hawaii Bar Journal.
+She serves as a Women in Renewable Energy (WiRE) executive board member and an editor for the Hawaii Bar Journal.
+In 2018, she was selected by the Hawaii legislature to serve on the state’s Greenhouse Gas Sequestration Task Force.

 Prior to joining Blue Planet, Melissa worked as a legal fellow assisting state agencies in Hawaii with administrative rulemaking, invasive species law and policy, and inter-agency coordination.
 She has authored papers on climate justice and taught persuasive writing and legislative advocacy at Hawaii’s law school.
 Melissa also worked as a litigator in private practice and completed a clerkship at the Hawaii Intermediate Court of Appeals.
 Before attending law school, Melissa worked as an environmental scientist for a Hawaii-based consulting company, managing multi-party environmental projects.